All Episodes

 And many of them are the same outsiders upset with the establishment supporting Bernie as outsiders on the Republican side supporting Trump.

-Seems to be a universal anger at Inside the Beltway establishment elites of both parties.
+It seems to be a universal anger at inside the Beltway establishment elites of both parties.

-But my only point is this every time we talk about like I think Rubio be the best one to beat Hillary, or I think Cruz, hands down, be the best one to beat Hillary, or Trump, Trump could just wipe the floor with Hillary.
+But my only point is, every time we talk about like, I make Rubio be the best one to beat Hillary, or I make Cruz, hands down, be the best one to beat Hillary, or Trump, Trump could just wipe the floor with Hillary.

 It's becoming apparently a much more real possibility in a lot of people's minds.

-The things that the Chicoms know about us and the arena not have to guess, not have to assume, not have to use spies to find out.
+And if half of this is true about who has had access to the documents and data she's been trafficking in, meaning of our enemies, if just half of that's true, The things that the Chikoms know about us and the arraignment, not have to guess, not have to assume, not have to use spies to find out.

 They know it because they have had access to whatever Mrs. Clinton was trafficking in.

-And now ISA says, Yeah, I'd like to see Huma thrown in this crowd.
+And now ISA says, yeah, I'd like to see Huma thrown in this scrap.

 So that story yesterday was, nah, they'll never go after the big fish.